mayegow/registers/README.md

 # Adds

-this project runs with backend repo: backnode
+This project runs with backend repo: backnode

 # Enjoy it